Chart Color Schemes

 Niagara Park has a typical household mix, with a higher-than-average median household size

 Family households account for 76.0% of all households, including 36.0% couples with children, 23.4% couples without children, and 15.1% single parent families.
 Non-family households constitute the remaining 24.0%, with lone person households at 21.1% and group households comprising 3.2% of the total.
-The median household size is 2.7 people, which is larger than the Greater Sydney average of 2.5.
+The median household size is 2.7 people, larger than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households